grikomsn/lazada-review-scraper/README.md

 ## Features ✨

 - Based on [Amazon Cell Phones Reviews dataset project](https://github.com/grikomsn/amazon-cell-phones-reviews)
-- Scrape one or multiple categories
+- Scrape multiple categories and saves into one and separate files
 - Scrapes basic metadata with ratings and reviews
 - Use multiple Puppeteer pages as _workers_
 - Configurable timeout for rate limits cooldowns (read more below)